barebox/barebox/Documentation/user/state.rst

 These media are characterized by:

 - memory cells can be simply written at any time (no previous erase required).
-- memory cells can be written as often as required (unlimted or very high endurance).
+- memory cells can be written as often as required (unlimited or very high endurance).
 - memory cells can be written on a byte-by-byte manner.

 Example: MRAM with 64 bytes at device's offset 0: